usgs/geomag-algorithms/docs/install.md

 4) Use **geomagio**

     - Use the main script, `geomag.py -h`
     - In python scripts, `import geomagio`
-  - Install the Jupyter notebook server ( http://jupyter.org/install.html )
+    - Interactively with Jupyter notebooks ( http://jupyter.org/install.html )